 How to get the highest appraisal on your home

+Now let’s switch from the negative to the positive.
 How can you get the highest possible appraisal value on your home?

 First, as we mentioned earlier, make sure you’re prepared.
 Order your own appraisal if you’re very concerned.
 Review comps with your Realtor.
 Repair large and small issues and itemize all of your improvements, including before and after photos of major repairs or updates, and receipts for everything.